Skip to Main Content

 Librarian-recommended resources to help you find the best available evidence.

-When searching for individual research studies in healthcare, CINAHL and PubMed should be used.
+When searching for individual research studies in healthcare, use CINAHL and PubMed.
 CINAHL is the major database for nursing and allied health literature.
 PubMed is a way to search MEDLINE, the major database of literature in the biomedical sciences.

 Asking the Clinical Question